Skip to main content

 20. Packing cubes

-Most cruise lines let you bring 2 bottles of wine, along with a 12 pack of bottled water or pop.
-This can be a great way to save money, especially when pop is $3 a can.
+Some cruise lines let you bring limited quantities of alcohol onboard on embarkation day.
+This can be a great way to save money, especially if you don't have a drink package.

 On the cruise